Sam-Max/rcmltb/README.md

 - Telegram Navigation Bottom Menus to interact with cloud
 - Renaming of Telegram files
 - Load and change rclone config file from bot.
+- Change some enviroment variables from bot
 - File Manager (size, mkdir, delete, dedupe, rename)

 ### From Other Repositories
 - Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
 - Select files from Torrent before downloading
 - Get restricted messages from private channels.
+- Upload files to supergroup/channel.
 - Clone Google Drive files/folders from link to cloud using gclone
 - Thumbnail support
 - Set upload as document or as media